-Good news for those who don’t manage to get to the gym as much as you’d like: your day-to-day life may be providing fitness benefits you didn’t know about.
+Good news for those who don’t hate workout videos: your day-to-day life may be providing fitness benefits you didn’t know about.

 High-intensity interval training (HIIT) has been mentioned often in recent years as an effective form of exercise.